jjmoncus/jjmoncus/README.md

 - 👋 Hi, I’m @jjmoncus
-- 👀 I’m interested in making it faster and easier for researchers to gather valuable information from data.
+- 👀 I'm half-researcher, half-data-scientist
-- 🌱 I’m currently a Research Assistant at the Pew Research Center, a non-partisan non-advocacy Fact Tank that serves as the gold standard for domestic and international survey research.
+- 🌱 I’m currently a Principal @ Gartner
-- 📫 You can reach me at jmoncus@pewresearch.org
+- 📫 You can reach me at jj.moncus@gartner.com

 <!---
 jjmoncus/jjmoncus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.